I remember the meeting.

 I felt so incredibly alone.

-Each place I reached out to talked about individual therapies, nothing that included parents and siblings.
-Everything had a Do It On Your Own Attitude.
-Every site we went onto talked about curing Autism and nothing about accepting and loving our child just for who he is.
-We felt overwhelmed.
+Every site I went on talked about curing Autism and nothing about accepting and loving my child just for who he is.
+I felt overwhelmed.
 We became increasingly more stressed and negative because everything we looked into was so pessimistic.
 There was no encouragement to find joy in parenting or your child.
 My son was, admittedly, hard to parent.
 His routines were carved into stone, meltdowns were incredible, self harming or lashing out at me was becoming a daily event because of all the extra stress happening in our family.
 My husband worked away from home, only coming back once a month for a weekend.
 I kept getting advice that placed the blame solidly on my shoulders.
 My parenting style was the reason he ‘acted out’.
 The self doubt, the guilt, the enormity that ALL of this could potentially be because of ME weighed on my heart.

 If your child has recently had a diagnosis of Autism or is going through the process: Here are the words I need you to hear.

 Our lives are divided into Seasons and Moments.

 In the middle of a terrible heart-wrenching moment (diagnosis day – for example), you can breathe through knowing it won’t last long.

 When you are struggling with a child’s behavior or something in your life …. it’s a season of Struggle.